santiago20milla/second-brain/obsidian_notes/ING - Campaign optimization.md

 	- [[Classification Model]] (Python - [[XG Boost]])
 	- Select the optimized users and randomly assign them to reward, no reward and no communication groups (SQL)
 	- Optimize the promotions to be sent to each group (Excel - Solver, Python) #statistics
-	- Evaluate the performance of the promotions by comparing it to the control groups (SQL, Excel, Python)
+	- Evaluate the performance of the promotions by comparing it to the control groups (SQL, Excel, Python) and visually comparing how where the [[Vintages Graphs]] vs previous months.
 	- Evaluate the performance comparing churn of promo takers vs controls (and natural takers) #statistics
 - Dashboards (SQL + Excel)
 - Ad-hoc analysis (greatest part of our time in the late project).